fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 5.md

 ## From Reformist Reform to Transformative Reform

-# Lecture Notes: Do Refugees Have Rights?
+# Lecture Notes: Biopower & State of Exception

 # Reading Notes: Right of Death and Power over Life - Foucault